Iliyan-Y/task_monster/README.md

 ```
 As a User,
-So I can have control over my creature,
+So I can have more control over my creature,
 I would like my completed tasks to award money I can spend on it.
 ```

 ```
 As a User,
-So i can personalise my creature,
+So I can personalise my creature,
 I would like to have a number of option for items to spend my money on.
 ```